PamirGhimire/visualServoing_ROSProject/README.md

 ## VisualServoing

-## Getting your marker in the Gazebo world:
+## Getting a template in the Gazebo world:
 Paste a folder containing your template in 'gazeboResources' into your gazebo resources directory.

 Usually, this is a hidden folder in your 'home' directory, named '.gazebo'.
 Paste the folder inside '.gazebo/models/'.
 In your Gazebo, you'll now be able to 'insert' your template, check the insert pane!